microsoft/teams-ai/js/samples/04.ai.e.chainedActions.devOpsBot/README.md

-# Teams Conversation Bot
+# Microsoft Teams Conversational Bot with GPT: DevOps Bot

-Bot Framework v4 Conversation Bot sample for Teams.
+This is a conversational bot for Microsoft Teams that demonstrates how you could build a DevOps bot.
+The bot uses the gpt-3.5-turbo model to chat with Teams users and perform DevOps action such as create, upadte, triage and summarize work items.

-This bot has been created using [Bot Framework](https://dev.botframework.com).
-This sample shows how to incorporate basic conversational flow into a Teams application.
-It also illustrates a few of the Teams specific calls you can make from your bot.
+This sample illustrates basic conversational bot behavior in Microsoft Teams.
+The bot is built to allow GPT to facilitate the conversation on its behalf, using only a natural language prompt file to guide it.

 ## Prerequisites

 -   Microsoft Teams is installed and you have an account